krateoplatformops/github-provider-kog-chart/README.md

     bearerAuthRef: bearer-gh-ref
   name: runner-test-by-krateo
   org: krateoplatformops-test
-  visibility: private
   allows_public_repositories: false
 ```

 ### Resource examples

 You can find example resources for each supported resource type in the `/samples` folder of the chart.
-These examples Custom Resources (CRs) shows every possible field that can be set in the resource.
+These examples Custom Resources (CRs) show every possible field that can be set in the resource based reflected on the Custom Resource Definitions (CRDs) that are generated and installed in the cluster.

 ## Authentication

-The authentication to the GitHub API is managed using 2 resources (both are required):
+The authentication to the GitHub REST API is managed using 2 resources (both are required):

-- **Kubernetes Secret**: This resource is used to store the GitHub Personal Access Token (PAT) that is used to authenticate with the GitHub API.
+- **Kubernetes Secret**: This resource is used to store the GitHub Personal Access Token (PAT) that is used to authenticate with the GitHub REST API.
 The PAT should have the necessary permissions to manage the resources you want to create or update.

 In order to generate a GitHub token, follow this instructions: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic